pavelkomarov/cci-solutions/README.md

 - `from cci_02 import Node` for linked lists
 - `from cci_04 import TreeNode` for binary trees
 - `from cci_10 import BitVector` for a bit map
+- This [`pytest` example](https://github.com/pavelkomarov/projection-pursuit/blob/master/skpp/tests/test_skpp.py) demonstrates a complementary approach to chapter 11, which is focused much more on the high-level.
 - `cci_14.py` for examples of how to use `sqlite3`
+- `cci_15.py` for examples of how to use `threading`

 Note that when importing all the code in the corresponding file gets run, because I haven't been careful enough to put things in `if __name__ == '__main__':` blocks.